3.2 Elements and Compounds

 Figure 3.2.2 An atom consists of three subatomic components: protons, neutrons and electrons.

-An is the smallest particle of an element that still has the properties of that element.
+An atom is the smallest particle of an element that still has the properties of that element.
 Every substance is composed of atoms.
 Atoms are extremely small, typically about a ten-billionth of a metre in diametre.
 However, atoms do not have well-defined boundaries, as suggested by the atomic model shown below.

 Protons have a positive electric charge and neutrons have no electric charge.
 Virtually all of an atom’s mass is in the protons and neutrons in the nucleus.
 Electrons surrounding the nucleus have almost no mass, as well as a negative electric charge.
 If the number of protons and electrons in an atom are equal, then an atom is electrically neutral, because the positive and negative charges cancel each other out.
-If an atom has more or fewer electrons than protons, then it has an overall negative or positive charge, respectively, and it is called an .
+If an atom has more or fewer electrons than protons, then it has an overall negative or positive charge, respectively, and it is called an ion.

 Periodic Table of the Elements